The Nigerian Business Permits and Licenses, State RegulationsAbbakin

 - Certificate of capital importation (CCI)

-It is best to consult with professionals to determine which laws will be applicable to you, what permits or licenses you will need to stay in Nigeria, start your business and where to go to comply with the various laws.
+It is in your best interest to consult with professionals to determine which laws or regulations will be applicable to you; what permits or licenses you will need to stay, work and start your business in Nigeria;